 - Building a sustainable base for MSMEs to grow

 Through our specialized microfinance division, we strive to help small businesses that do not normally have access to funding.
-By providing financial support to these businesses, Bank of Palestine is helping to improve the strength and stability of communities, thereby reducing poverty, raising living standards, and creating more job opportunities.
-In addition to lending directly to micro businesses, Bank of Palestine has also provided several Microfinance Institutions in Palestine with credit facilities.
+By providing financial support to these businesses, the Bank of Palestine is helping to improve the strength and stability of communities, thereby reducing poverty, raising living standards, and creating more job opportunities.
+In addition to lending directly to micro businesses, the Bank of Palestine has also provided several Microfinance Institutions in Palestine with credit facilities.

-Similarly, and in order to provide financial support to a higher number of SMEs, in addition to the bank’s lending programmes to this segment, Bank of Palestine also invested in Private Equity funds, such as Riyada Enterprise Development (RED), a USD 650 million SME investment platform of the Abraaj group.
+Similarly, and in order to provide financial support to a higher number of SMEs, in addition to the bank’s lending programs to this segment, Bank of Palestine also invested in Private Equity funds, such as Riyada Enterprise Development (RED), a USD 650 million SME investment platform of the Abraaj group.

-Building pillars of a sustainable economy
+- Building the pillars of a sustainable economy